skywalker94/SimpleBrowserNotes/README.md

 A **privacy-first Chrome extension** for quick note-taking.
 Features include **auto-save**, **sticky color palette**, **character/word/row counters**, and **light/dark themes** — all running locally and securely.

+#### 🌐 Webpage

+This is primarily a [user focused webpage](https://github.com/skywalker94/SimpleBrowserNotes).
+It shows off the features at a glance and links the releases for easy downloads.

 ---

 ## 📸 Extension Image